 So what's the best tool for lifting the face?
 The answer is a bit hard to swallow.
 "For tightening, I still believe a traditional lower face-lift is the best."

 For general anti-aging, Rouleau says you can't beat the gold standard: retinoids.
-"For smoothing away lines, wrinkles, and fading brown spots, there's just nothing more proven then a prescription retinoid," she says.
+"For smoothing away lines, wrinkles, and fading brown spots, there's just nothing more proven than a prescription retinoid," she says.
 "Or for sensitive skin types, a well-formulated retinol product can make a huge improvement."
 For the latter, Rouleau says to make sure it has the following four principles: It's stable (more on that here), it's in opaque packaging to protect it from sunlight, it's kept in an airless container (sadly no dropper bottles as these allow for a lot of air exposure), and it's a product from a trusted, reputable brand.
 An over-the-counter retinoid, like Differin's Adapalene Gel 0.1% Acne Treatment, is a great entry point to retinoids because they're much milder than a prescription retinoid you'll get from your doctor.

 Next is chemical peels.
-Getting a professional peel (or using an at-home product like Rouleau's Triple Berry Peel) helps give a smoother, smaller-pored appearance, which will result in the skin appearing younger.
+Getting a professional peel (or using an at-home product like Rouleau's Triple Berry Peel) may help give a smoother, smaller-pored appearance, which will result in the skin appearing younger.

 Finally, sunscreen.
-We've waxed poetic about its anti-aging capabilities (photodamage is the number one cause of skin maturation), and we won't ever tire of singing its praises (nor will Rouleau).
+We've waxed poetic about its anti-aging capabilities (photodamage is a major cause of skin maturation), and we won't ever tire of singing its praises (nor will Rouleau).
 Supergoop!'s Unseen Sunscreen is a great option because it's scent-free, light on the skin, and won't leave a cast—meaning you won't be worried about looking ghostlike.